 Nelson Mandela at The Treason Trial 1956

-Very famously Pirow, now back in South Africa and back in his legal guise, acted as the public prosecutor during the Treason Trial of 1956.
+Very famously Pirow, now back in South Africa and back in his legal guise, acted as the public prosecutor on behalf of the Nationalist State during the Treason Trial of 1956.
 The Treason Trial was a trial in which 156 people, including Nelson Mandela, were arrested in a raid and accused of treason in South Africa in 1956.
 The main trial lasted until 1961, when all of the defendants were found not guilty.
 During the trials, Oliver Tambo left the country and was exiled.
 Some of the defendants, including Nelson Mandela were later convicted in the Rivonia Trial in 1964.

 Following the Treason Trial Pirow largely lived in retirement, publishing several books, especially on JB Hertzog of who he was an admirer, he also wrote books on wildlife and adventure books for boys.
 He died of heart failure.
 He was cremated and his ashes are kept at his Valhalla Farm residence near Pilgrim’s Rest.